PJM Glossary

 Reactive Service

-Reactive Service maintains transmission voltages within acceptable limits.
+Maintains transmission voltages within acceptable limits.
 Generators whose active energy output is altered at the request of PJM for the purpose of maintaining reactive reliability are credited hourly for lost opportunity costs if their output is reduced or suspended and credited in accordance with balancing operating reserve credit calculations if their output is increased.
 Generators operating as synchronous condensers for the purpose of maintaining reactive reliability at the request of PJM are credited for each hour (or partial hour) of condensing.

 Real Power